WordPoints/module-uninstall-tester/README.md

 A testcase class for testing WordPoints module install and uninstall, with related tools.

+**Note: this library is now deprecated in favor of the testcase bundled with the [WordPoints dev-lib](https://github.com/WordPoints/dev-lib).**

 # Background #

 This repo is an extension of the [WP Plugin Uninstall